Adversarial Attacks against Binary Similarity Systems: Introduction

 However, a drawback of DNN-based solutions is their sensitivity to adversarial attacks~\cite{yuan2019adversarial} where an adversary crafts an innocuously looking instance with the purpose of misleading the target neural network model.
 Successful adversarial attacks have been well-documented for DNNs that process, for example, images~\cite{DBLP:journals/corr/SzegedyZSBEGF13, goodfellow2014explaining, carlini2017towards}, audio and video samples~\cite{DBLP:conf/nips/0001QLSKM19}, and text~\cite{DBLP:conf/emnlp/JiaL17}.

 Binary similarity systems are an attractive target for an adversary.
-For example, an attacker could: (1) hide a malicious function inside a firmware by making it similar to a benign white-listed function; (2) make a plagiarized function dissimilar to the original one; or (3) replace a function with one containing a known vulnerability and made dissimilar from the publicly known instance.
+As examples, an attacker: (1) may hide a malicious function inside a firmware by making it similar to a benign white-listed function, as similarly done in malware misclassification attacks~\cite{pierazzi2020intriguing}; (2) may make a plagiarized function dissimilar to the original one, analogously to source code authorship attribution attacks~\cite{DBLP:journals/pacmpl/Devore-McDonald20}; or, we envision, (3) may replace a function---entirely or partially, as in forward porting of bugs~\cite{DBLP:journals/pomacs/HazimehHP20}---with an old version known to have a vulnerability and make the result dissimilar from the latter.

 In this paper, we say an attack is {\bf targeted} when the goal is to make a rogue function be the most similar to a target, as with example (1).
 An attack is {\bf untargeted} when the goal is to make a rogue function the most dissimilar from its original self, as with examples (2) and (3).
 In both contexts, the adversarial instance has to preserve the semantics of the rogue function as in its original form: that is, it must have the same execution behavior.